thanhtrung98/Mask_Shiny/README.md

 This project provides 2 Ipython notebooks for guidance.
 The Demo-Image file shows how to process an input image.
 The Demo-Video file shows how to process an input video.
 Both files include detailed annotation and explaination.
 You can execute them step by step easily.

-For any question, please use the issue function or connect with hushiyu199510@gmail.com, thanks a lot!